kottans/typescript-basics/2. ecosystem/README.md

 ## Architectural Overview

 Give short overview:
-- we need to compile TS - so we have compiler, which will parse files, resolve imports, build AST, etc.
+- we need to compile TS - so we have compiler, which will parse files, resolve imports, build AST, etc. TLDR about compilation process
-- we need separate entity for features in editor like code highlighting, autosuggestions, etc. - language service
+- we need separate entity for features in editor like code highlighting, autosuggestions, etc. - language service.
+Tell, that IDEA uses their own service for this features
 - different consumers of TS should have a possibility to work with typescript, not only IDE and editors but developers also - `tsc` CLI

 #### Links: